 The pro forma data presented reflect events directly attributable to the Transactions and other described transactions and certain assumptions the Company believes are reasonable.
 The pro forma data are not necessarily indicative of financial results that would have been attained had the described transactions occurred on the dates indicated below.
 The pro forma data also necessarily exclude various operation expenses related to the Gulfport properties and the financial statements should not be viewed as indicative of operations in future periods.
-As the current operator of the properties to be acquired by the Company upon completion of the Gulfport transaction and the Windsor UT contribution, the Company does not expect any material impact from these transactions on its existing employees or infrastructure.
+As the current operator of the properties acquired by the Company upon completion of the Gulfport transaction and the Windsor UT contribution, the Company does not expect any material impact from these transactions on its existing employees or infrastructure.

-The Transactions will be completed immediately prior to the effectiveness of the registration statement of which this prospectus is a part and the distribution of the equity interests in Bison and Muskie occurred in June 2012.
+The Transactions were completed immediately prior to the effectiveness of the registration statement relating to this prospectus and the distribution of the equity interests in Bison and Muskie occurred in June 2012.

 The unaudited pro forma condensed consolidated balance sheet assumes that the Transactions occurred on June 30, 2012.
-The unaudited pro forma condensed consolidated statement of operations for the year ended December 31, 2011 and for the six months ended June 30, 2012 assumes that the Transactions and other described transactions occurred on January 1, 2011.
+The unaudited pro forma condensed consolidated statements of operations for the year ended December 31, 2011 and for the six months ended June 30, 2012 assume that the Transactions and other described transactions occurred on January 1, 2011.